arcaicandy/PiQRAP/documentation/build-instructions.md

 Start a terminal window by clicking on the right most icon on menu bar on the desktop.
 The icon looks like '>\_'

-In the termninal window that opened enter the following command at the command prompt...
+In the terminal window that opened enter the following command at the command prompt...

 <span class="colour" style="color:rgb(0, 255, 0)">pi@PiQRAP</span>:<span class="colour" style="color:rgb(102, 119, 255)">\~/PiQRAP</span> $ raspistill -o Desktop/image.jpg